 Safety and effectiveness in pediatric patients below the age of 2 years have not been established.

 Adverse reactions have occurred with corticosteroid/anti-infective combination drugs which can be attributed to the corticosteroid component, the anti-infective component, or the combination.
 Exact incidence figures are not available since no denominator of treated patients is available.

 Reactions occurring most often from the presence of the anti-infective ingredient are allergic sensitizations.
-The reactions due to the corticosteroid component are: elevation of intraocular pressure (IOP) with possible development of glaucoma and infrequent optic nerve damage; posterior subcapsular cataract formation; and delayed wound healing.
+The reactions due to the corticosteroid component are: elevation of IOP with possible development of glaucoma, and infrequent optic nerve damage; posterior subcapsular cataract formation; and delayed wound healing.